ramtiwari96/Supply-Chain-Issue--Challenge-in-FMCG-Domain/README.md

 ### Task

 Mr. Analyst is the data analyst in the supply chain team who joined GDS Mart recently.
 He has been briefed about the task in the stakeholder business review meeting.
 Now Imagine yourself as Mr. Analyst and play the role of the new data analyst who is excited to build this dashboard and perform the following task:

-•	Create the metrics according to the metrics list( Below)
+- Create the metrics according to the metrics list( Below)
-•	Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
+- Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
 You will be provided with the transcript of this business review meeting in the form of a comic.
-•	Create relevant insights that are not provided in the metric list/stakeholder meeting.
+- Create relevant insights that are not provided in the metric list/stakeholder meeting.

+## Tools

+- Python - First of all, we imported the data through Python's pandas library, analyzed the data set, and checked that it did not contain any duplicate or missing values.
+- Power Bi - After this, we used power bi for data visualization where we created many measures which served our niche and prepared a good dashboard to extract useful insights.

 ## Data Model